hero background image

 As soon as you have cleansed your data and mapped it to the new ERP software, we recommend performing a test data transfer to the new system.
 Transmit a small amount of test data to ensure that data migration tools or custom scripts work as intended and minimize the risks of data loss during the actual migration.

-After migrating all your corporate data, it is necessary to validate data integrity and accuracy in the new system and ensure the data has been transferred correctly.
+After migrating all your corporate data, validate its integrity and accuracy in the new system to ensure the data has been transferred correctly.

 Focus on change management